Financial analysis and planning services may be provided to you through your affiliation with the securities

 Mutual funds are sold by prospectus, and municipal fund securities are sold through an offering statement.
 Both of these are available from your registered representative.
 Please carefully consider investment objectives, risks, charges, and expenses before investing.
 For this and other information about any mutual fund or municipal fund security investment please obtain a prospectus or offering statement and read it carefully before you invest or send money.

-A 529 college savings plan is a tax-advantaged investment program designed to help pay for qualified higher education costs.
-Participation in a 529 plan does not guarantee that the contributions and investment returns will be adequate to cover higher education expenses.
+A 529 plan is a tax-advantaged investment program designed to help pay for qualified education expenses.
+Participation in a 529 plan does not guarantee that the contributions and investment returns will be adequate to cover education expenses.
 Contributors to the plan assume all investment risk, including the potential for loss of principal, and any penalties for non-educational withdrawals.

 Your state of residence may offer state tax advantages to residents who participate in the in-state plan, subject to meeting certain conditions or requirements.
 You may miss out on certain state tax advantages should you choose another state’s 529 plan.
 Any state based benefits should be one of many appropriately weighted factors to be considered in making an investment decision.
 You should consult with your financial, tax or other advisor to learn more about how state based benefits (including any limitations) would apply to your specific circumstances.
 You may also wish to contact your home state’s 529 plan Program Administrator to learn more about the benefits that might be available to you by investing in the in-state plan.